General meaning

 Breaking a stable but rigid attachment becomes a matter of emotional survival.

-In the emotional sphere, the Scythe and the Anchor speak of a break decided against all odds.
+In the emotional realm, the Scythe and the Anchor speak of a break made against all odds.
 It may involve a long relationship, seemingly secure, but where nothing evolves anymore.
-The Scythe indicates the moment when one of the two cuts sharply, with no negotiation possible.
+The Scythe signifies the moment when one of the two cuts sharply, with no negotiation possible.
 The Anchor shows that the bond was deeply rooted, sometimes out of comfort or fear of change.
-The quintessence, the Bouquet, suggests that this separation, although painful, brings a sense of liberation and emotional freshness.
-The Ring in the occult reminds that there was a pact, explicit or not, that made the decision difficult, but more bearable once enacted.
+The quintessence, the Bouquet, suggests that this separation, although painful, brings a sense of liberation and emotional renewal.
+The Ring in the occult reminds us that there was a pact, explicit or not, that made the decision difficult, but more bearable once enacted.

 Work and vocation